ebrunkn/football/README.md

 Laravel Development
 This is a basic application to manage football team and its players.
 ### Tech
-Application uses a number of open source libraries/applications to work properly:
-* [PHP 7.2.5]
+* PHP 7.2.5
+* MySQL - Database
-* [Laravel 7.x] - PHP MVC framework.
+* Laravel 7.x - PHP MVC framework.
-* [MySQL] - Database
+* HTML 5
-* [Bootstrap 4] - CSS framework for responsive
+* Bootstrap 4 - CSS framework for responsive UI
+* jQuery
+* Ajax
 ### Installation
 Pull the code from repo [Repo](https://github.com/ebrunkn/football.git) to your local directory.
 Create a databse in your MySQL.